DarrelASandbox/playground-java/abdul-bari/README.md

 ### Resource Sharing

 In a multithreaded environment, threads often share resources like data structures, files, or network connections.
 Sharing these resources without proper management can lead to inconsistencies.
+If an object exists in the heap and can be accessed by multiple threads, then that object becomes a shared resource.

 ### Critical Section